 They’d just finished almost four hours looking at the seagrass that is home or food for many of the marine creatures living in Roebuck Bay.

-They’re out on the mudflats four times a year, to monitor the health of the local seagrass meadows – like so many ecosystems, the seagrass is vital and fragile.
-The scientists tell us that globally, two football fields worth of the stuff disappears each hour – mostly as a result of human made environmental pressures.
+They’re out on the mudflats four times a year to monitor the health of the local seagrass meadows.
+Like so many ecosystems, the seagrass is vital and fragile.
+The scientists tell us that globally, two football fields worth of the stuff disappears each hour – mostly because of human made environmental pressures.
 When seagrass declines, fish, turtle, dugong – all manner of sea creatures – are adversely affected.

 LISTEN to my interview with Len, project co-ordinator Julia Rau and the volunteers